-Overall, the studies conducted in 2007, support TCC's earlier position (based on the Habitat Assessment Report) that the proposed redevelopment of the Silo Ridge golf course will not have an adverse impact on ecological resources both at the Property and in the surrounding area, especially if construction controls are in place to protect water quality, prevent erosion and sedimentation, and control invasion of exotic species.
+Overall, the results of the habitat assessment support TCC's position that the proposed redevelopment of the Silo Ridge golf course will not have an adverse impact on ecological resources both at the Property and in the surrounding area, especially if construction controls are in place to protect water quality, prevent erosion and sedimentation, and control invasion of exotic species.
 Disturbance to local population levels for many species will be temporarily experienced during construction.
-However, following construction and the complete re-vegetation and restoration of the golf course, significant habitat will remain in the area.
+However, following construction and the complete revegetation and restoration of the golf course, significant habitat will remain in the area.